Jacorb90/Prestige-Tree/docs/milestones.md

            **Tip:** Toggles are not de-set if the milestone becomes locked!
 In this case, you should also check if the player has the milestone.

-- style: **Optional**, A CSS object, which affects this milestone.
+- style: **Optional**, Applies CSS to this milestone, in the form of an object where the keys are CSS attributes, and the values are the values for those attributes (both as strings)

-- unl(): A function returning a boolean to determine if the milestone should be shown.
+- unlocked(): **Optional** A function returning a boolean to determine if the milestone should be shown.
               If absent, it is always shown.

 - layer: **Assigned automagically**.
 It's the same value as the name of this layer, so you can do player[this.layer].points or similar

 - id: **Assigned automagically**.
-It's the id for this milestone.
+It's the "key" which the milestone was stored under, for convenient access.
+      The milestone in the example's id is 0.